linneacastro/applied-ai-system-project/reflection.md

 - How confident are you that your scheduler works correctly?

 I'm fairly confident the core logic works correctly.
 The test suite covers the main scenarios: priority ordering, time budget enforcement, deferred vs. too-long distinctions, and preference-based tiebreaking.
 That said, the greedy approach has known gaps, and I haven't tested the scheduler against a wide range of real-world inputs through the UI.
 My confidence is high for the cases I explicitly tested and lower for edge cases I haven't encountered yet.

+For the RAG layer my confidence is medium.
+Three test queries is enough for an MVP, not enough to claim coverage — I'd want a small evaluation set of maybe 20 queries with expected behaviors next.

 - What edge cases would you test next if you had more time?